mohammed-adil-moughal/mohammed-adil-moughal/README.md

 🔭 I’m a Software Developer with a focus on Backend Development...

-⚡ Fun fact : Rubber duck programming actually works
+⚡ Fun fact : Rubber duck programmer

 #### Language & Data: